-The bonds will accrue interest from (and including) the Issue Date until (but not including) the maturity date, at a fixed annual interest rate.
-Except in the cases described in this prospectus supplement, interest will be paid every May 1 and November 1, and upon maturity.
+The bonds will accrue interest from (and including) the Issue Date until (but not including) the maturity date, at the rate determined by the State of Israel and announced prior to the Issue Date.
+Interest will be compounded annually and will not be paid until maturity.
 The bonds will not earn or accrue interest after maturity.